 Previous Work: The MPO staff has assisted the Montgomery Regional Airport in the planning efforts for its intermodal facility improvements.
-MPO staff also worked with consultants on an advisory group doing work on the State of Alabama Freight Study and Action plan.
+MPO staff also worked with consultants on an advisory group doing work on the 2010 State of Alabama Freight Study and Action plan.
 MPO staff also collected and analyzed all freight data for use in the 2040 LRTP update.
 MPO staff attended various Airport Authority meetings related to the Airport intermodal facility project.
 The MPO staff also prepared FTA airport intermodal grant quarterly reports related to and processed invoices for payment to the planning and engineering consultant and contractor doing work on the project.
 MPO staff also attended training webinars on freight planning.
+The Montgomery MPO contracted with JRWA to develop the Montgomery MPO Regional Freight Plan in 2021.